rayraycano/rayraycano.github.io/_posts/2016-05-18-PPPPP(EWCNNs).markdown

 2. We heard that [GPUs greatly speed up ML code][GPUs] if the code has been optimized
 3. We realize that neither of our laptops are gonna get the job done
 4. I start focusing on using Amazon EC2 for our development, as they have GPU and multicore CPU instance Linux images
-5. Struggle mightily with instillations
+5. Struggle mightily with installations
-6. Give up on using the most updated instillations
+6. Give up on using the most updated installations
 7. Run TensorFlow, which then prints for us the accuracy it got using it's test data
 8. Try and figure out wtf TensorFlow does and how it works
 9. Cry.gif